Origin

 Versions

-The download of the latest binaries including cartridge versions and executable file versions is available at https://sourceforge.net/projects/atari-action/files/action.zip/download.
+You can download the latest binaries, including cartridge and executable file versions, at https://sourceforge.net/projects/atari-action/files/action.zip/download.

 Join us at AtariAge for questions and discussions.